HaydenElza/blog/_posts/2017-07-28-RussellVPN.md

 - how to
 ---

+## Update (Improved Solution)

+I have posted an updated how to for Global Protect: [elza.me/blog/2020/03/RussellVPN-GP/](https://elza.me/blog/2020/03/RussellVPN-GP/)

+---

+## Original Post

 The following instructions describe how to connect to the Virtual Private Network for Russell Labs (University of Wisconsin - Madison).
 This will allow you to connect to a desktop within the building when remote desktop is enable and will also allow access to Russell Labs fileservers and license servers.

 ### Install VPN Client